rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

   </figure>
 </div>\

-Now we'll use this boundary to define our raster of interest.
-We'll be using rasterio to read and write our raster data, allowing us to take advantage of the always-helpful numpy and scipy packages for	our image processing tasks.
+Now we'll use this boundary to define the template raster.
+We'll be using rasterio to read and write our raster data, allowing us to leverage numpy and scipy for most of our computations.

 We could just manually define our raster's extent, CRS, and spatial resolution.
 However, it often it makes sense to sample a DHM to another raster of interest so they can be compared.
 Let's work with [National Land Cover Database (NLCD) data](https://www.mrlc.gov/), so later we can look a bit into any relationships between height and land cover (LC).
 We'll go with NLCD data from 2016, since it's close to the vintage of the lidar work unit.
 If you like you could [download the ERDAS .img file from the Multi-Resolution Land Characteristics Consortium](https://www.mrlc.gov/data/nlcd-2016-land-cover-conus), which will take up about 30 GB after being unzipped.
 I'll make a request from [their WMS site](https://www.mrlc.gov/geoserver/mrlc_display/wms?service=WMS&request=GetCapabilities), though, so we can get into a quick tangent about reading WMS data to rasterio.